akimcs/package-delivery-optimization/README.md

 # "Package Delivery Optimization"

 ## Description:
-A Python project that optimizes the delivery route of pre-selected packages (a variation of the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)).
+A Python program that optimizes the delivery route of pre-selected packages (a variation of the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)).

 The main goal of this project is to find the shortest route for two trucks to deliver packages.